Table of Contents[Hide][Show]

 Remember that while only a few of the 50 species of amaranth contain edible seeds, most contain leaves that can be safely consumed.
 These leaves are also quite nutritious containing high levels of magnesium and calcium, along with Vitamin C and carotenes, which are Vitamin A precursors.
 (9)

 Amaranth isn’t technically a grain but is often identified as one.
-It is a naturally gluten free choice for those avoiding wheat, rye and barley.
-However, to ensure that it is truly gluten free, always source from a producer that does not handle other gluten containing foods.
+It is a natural gluten-free choice for those avoiding wheat, rye, and barley.
+However, to ensure that it is truly gluten-free, always source from a producer that does not handle other gluten-containing foods.
 This avoids the issue of facility cross-contamination.

-Since it is gluten free and not technically a grain, celiacs, some paleo folks, and those with gluten issues are turning to amaranth as another nutritious option.
-In particular, it is a good alternative for reducing rice in the diet which tends to be overconsumed by the gluten free crowd.
-This is important due to the well documented issues of arsenic contamination that occurs by cultivating rice in flooded rice paddies.
+Since it is gluten-free and not technically a grain, celiacs, some paleo folks, and those with gluten issues are turning to amaranth for another nutritious option.
+In particular, it is a good alternative for reducing rice in the diet which tends to be overconsumed by the gluten-free crowd.
+This is important due to the well-documented issues of arsenic contamination that occurs by cultivating rice in flooded rice paddies.